 Smart Loops comes with it's own interface in the Survey Editor that can be activated in a few ways.

-Question Type Menu
+Option 1: In the Question Type Menu

 Click on question type icon within your survey and then the Smart Loop button in the menu to convert that question into a Smart Loop.